dna-seq/genobear/README.md

 # GenoBear 🧬

-A unified toolkit for downloading, converting, and processing genomic databases.
+A unified toolkit for downloading, converting, processing, and annotating genomic databases.

 ## Features

 - **Download genomic databases**: Ensembl, ClinVar, dbSNP, gnomAD
 - **Convert VCF to Parquet**: Efficient columnar storage for large genomic datasets with polars-bio
 - **Split variants by type**: Organize variants by TSA (Trinucleotide Sequence Alteration) for efficient querying
+- **Annotate VCF files**: Annotate your VCF data with reference genomic databases using lazy joins
 - **CLI and Python API**: Use via command line or import as a Python library with pipeline-based workflows
 - **Parallel processing**: Download and process multiple chromosome files concurrently
 - **HuggingFace integration**: Upload processed datasets directly to HuggingFace Hub